pnielly/ft_transcendance/README.md

 # ft_transcendance
-This project consists in an online Pong competition and a chat interface.
+This project consists in an online Pong competition and a chat interface. <br />
 Check out the attached subject for more details.

 ## Installation